Tuesday & Wednesday: 10-6pm

 - Buying and maintaining the stock of 20,000 books and DVDS

-- Technology : The free public computers, the printer and copiers and the Heritage Library system
+- Technology to keep running the public computers as a free service ,the printer and copiers and the Heritage Library system

-- Using space for evening events at £50 an hour to the City of London
+- Events outside Library times at £50 an hour to the City of London

-KCL works closely with a number of local groups and charities, the Heath and Hampstead Society, the Hampstead Heath Community and the South End Green Association as well as many residents associations and trader groups.
+KCL works closely with a number of local groups and charities, the Heath and Hampstead Society, the Hampstead Heath Community and the South End Green Association, the Hampstead Summer Festival as well as many residents associations and trader groups.

 Keats Community Library was formed on 21st December 2011 as a company limited by guarantee (07889559) and is a UK registered charity (1146702).